mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

   upgrade   Upgrade PlatformIO to the latest version
 ```

-Let's create a project for one of our boards.
+Now, let's create a project for one of our boards.

 ## Creating a project

 As a first step, we need to select the board or platform type we'd like to
 code for. `pio` has a `boards` command that can show what platforms are
-currently installed (`--installed`), and that can search for all available
+currently installed (`--installed`)and offers a keyword search for all available
-boards based on keywords.
+boards.
 Let's do so for the ESP-based boards mentioned above:

 ```bash
 $ pio boards nodemcu